reactjs/React.NET/site/jekyll/bundling/msbuild.md

 > **Note:**
 >
-> This guide applies only to ASP.NET 4.x
+> This guide applies only to ASP.NET 4.x.
+Please consider using [webpack](/bundling/webpack.html) if possible.

 Just want to see the code?
 Check out the [sample project](https://github.com/reactjs/React.NET/tree/master/src/React.Sample.Mvc4).